nizarayari/toiletz/README.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand
-  > The "Toiletz App"
+  > Toiletz

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  > For people who travel and in need of using a restroom.
-Toiletz is a social-networking app that provides a list of accessible restrooms in an area.
+  > Travelers, vacationers and bubble guts, Toiletz is a social-networking app that provides a list of accessible restrooms in an area.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  > Toiletz will save users time by providing access to restrooms in the vicinity.
+  > When you need to use the restroom the last thing you want to deal with is getting to one only to find that you need a key, or a code or, god forbid, that it has been visited by "one who eats Taco Bell".
+You just need to find relief.
+Toiletz is here to help you find that.
+Toiletz, it's yelp but for toilets!

 ## Problem ##
-  > Describe the problem your product solves.
-  >Travelers do not have a way to know about available restrooms in an area.
+  >When out and about, especially in a new place, there is no way of knowing where a good and accessible bathroom is.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
-  >Travelers who are in need of using a restroom can log in the Toiletz app to access the closest restroom.
+  >People who are in need of using a restroom can log in the Toiletz app to access the closest restroom.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
-  "We all gotta go, when we gotta go"
+  >"We all gotta go, when we gotta go.
+Toiletz, it's yelp but for toilets!""

 ## How to Get Started ##
 > What follows are descriptions, sample usage and server outputs for each of the Toiletz API endpoints: